bertomartin/big-data-analytics/README.md

 This information can then be used as the input to a trading system.
 It can also be used to gain a better insight into a company's earnings, maybe as a first step to further research.

+I've created a youtube video that further explains the project: https://youtu.be/6nNn3vxC4zE

 ## Data
 We download OHLC(V) data from Yahoo.
 We gather earnings data from both Estimize and Quantdl/Zack's.